rust-lang/rust/doc/rust.md

 The former form, with no type annotation, causes the compiler to infer the static type of the slot through unification with the types of values assigned to the slot in the remaining code in the block scope.
-Inference only occurs on frame-local slots, not argument slots.
+Inference only occurs on frame-local variable, not argument slots.
 Function signatures must always declare types for all argument slots.